calacuda/atuo-desk/README.md

 ## planned features:
 (for the future)

-- [ ] 1. write a [Mycroft](https://mycroft-ai.gitbook.io/docs/) skill to add a voice control feature
+- [x] 1. write a [Mycroft](https://mycroft-ai.gitbook.io/docs/) skill to add a voice control feature
-- [ ] 2. add VERY basic web browser control. (prob using the gecko/chromium drives. this would make it easier to support firefox/chromium and most derivatives with the same code base.)
+- [ ] 2. ~~add VERY basic web browser control. (prob using the gecko/chromium drives. this would make it easier to support firefox/chromium and most derivatives with the same code base.)~~ (no longer important but i might want to get to it eventually)
 - [ ] 3. support for finding bspwm nodes by name. (so one could say, "go back to alacritty/firefox" in mycroft.)
+- [ ] 4. support for KDE.

 ## TODOs:
 (things planned for the immediate/foreseeable future)